Can I Have Chickens In My Town? The Ultimate Guide

-You’ll either be allowed chickens, be allowed chickens with restrictions (e.g. only allowed 4 birds) or be totally banned from owning chickens (but there is still hope - we'll explain shortly)
+The short answer: It depends on your area’s local ordinances.
+You’ll either be allowed chickens, be allowed chickens with restrictions (e.g. only allowed 4 birds), or be totally banned from owning chickens.

-If you're lucky, a quick search online will tell you whether you can or can't own chickens in your area.
+If you’re lucky, a quick search online will tell you whether you can or can’t have backyard poultry in your area.

 If you can’t find anything, there is a good chance that you are allowed!

-Open up google or any search engine, and type in 'your city' + 'municipal code' into the search area.
-The first results is usually the one you're looking for
+Open up google or any search engine, and type in ‘your city’ + ‘municipal code’ into the search area.
+The first results are usually the ones you’re looking for.

-If you're having trouble finding it, you can always call your local city office and ask them for the website directly.
+If you’re having trouble finding it, you can always call and ask them for the website directly.
 Once you have found it, open it up and get ready to search through it.

-Once you're inside press 'control + f' (or 'command + f' on a mac) to bring up the search bar - then type in either 'animals’ or 'zoning' - these are the sections you want to check in.
+Once you’re inside press ‘control + f’ (or ‘command + f’ on a mac) to bring up the search bar – then type in either ‘animals’ or ‘zoning’ – these are the sections you want to check.

 If you’re having trouble locating the search bar, make sure to check both the top and bottom corners for it to appear – it will show in different spots depending on the type of internet browser you are on.